 - 6 ounces Fever-Tree Premium Ginger Beer (chilled)

 - A single squeeze (or dash) of fresh lime juice

 - A large handful of fresh crushed ice

 And there you have it – simple, spicy, and delicious.
 Share it with your dad on a warm Sunday afternoon, reminisce about life, and it may just be the best drink you’ll ever have.

-A little bit about the spirit: Wild Turkey KSRW (81 proof) is a core expression entry-level rye produced by Wild Turkey.
-Like the 81-proof WT straight bourbon, it’s not a whiskey aimed at the enthusiast.
-Wild Turkey Rye does, however, have a lot of character for its age and proof.
+A little bit about the spirit: Wild Turkey KSRW (81 proof) is a core expression entry-level rye.
+Like the 81-proof WT Straight Bourbon, it’s not a whiskey aimed at the enthusiast.
+Wild Turkey Rye does, however, have a lot to offer for its age and proof.
 Its primary notes are: pie crust, “fruity” vanilla, citrus zest, and herbal spice.
 The citrus zest and herbal spice notes make this whiskey ideal for simple ingredient cocktails, as the youthful complexity of the spirit gives a drink character and “zing.”

 The cocktail: There are so many takes on the Old Fashioned that mixologists probably lost count after the first episode of Mad Men aired on July 19, 2007.
 I’m not going down that road.
 To me, the best Old Fashioned is the simplest Old Fashioned.
 I also prefer straight rye over straight bourbon for the whiskey ingredient, as bourbon tends to add more sweet and mellow to a cocktail that should be bold and fruity.
 But that’s only my opinion.